Daridjcm/todo-list-app/README.md

 # todo-list-app

-Collaborative project by @Michael-Liendo and @Daridjcm.Our project is based so that users can enter this website and use it as long as they can.
+Collaborative project by @Michael-Liendo and @Daridjcm.
+Our project is based so that users can enter this website and use it as long as they can.

 > [!NOTE]
-> If you clone this repository, including the .vscode folder, you must keep in mind that you have to have Git Bash enabled in the environment variables, that is, running on all terminals.
+> If you clone this repository, including the `.vscode` folder, you must keep in mind that you have to have Git Bash enabled in the environment variables, that is, running on all terminals.

 ## Features